Cecilia Leeson1

 Last Edited=2 Jun 2007

-Sir Thomas Vincent was born in 1543 at Berzake, Northamptonshire, England.2 He was the son of David Vincent and Elizabeth Spencer.2 He married Jane Lyfield, daughter of Thomas Lyfield and Frances Bray.1 He died on 14 December 1613 at Berzake, Northamptonshire, England.2
+Sir Thomas Vincent was born in 1543 at Berzake, Northamptonshire, EnglandG.2 He was the son of David Vincent and Elizabeth Spencer.2 He married Jane Lyfield, daughter of Thomas Lyfield and Frances Bray.1 He died on 14 December 1613 at Berzake, Northamptonshire, EnglandG.2

-Sir Thomas Vincent was invested as a Knight by Queen Elizabeth I.3
+He was appointed Knight by Queen Elizabeth I.3

 Child of Sir Thomas Vincent and Jane Lyfield